lexffe/lexffe.github.io/content/tech-blog/spotify-history.md

 My original plan was to write a function (either ClickHouse UDF or some JS) to fetch these metadata on-demand but that's no longer viable.

 I might jot down the process of getting more metadata out of Spotify, MusicBrainz and Last.fm in a future post.
 It is still in progress and involves setting up a MusicBrainz database locally, attempting to pglite and a bit of LLM wrangling.
+I also want to look into fuzzy text search.

 I also have friends asking me how to make this.
 I might make a little client-side web app for people to play with.
 DuckDB has a WASM version so this can all be done without a server.